Sabicool/Medicine/01 Disciplines/Anaesthetics/Topics/Mechanical Ventilation.md

 - Dual targeting: the ventilator switch from targeting one control variable to another in the middle of the breath
 	- For example of breath may start with a pressure control variable using a decelerating flow away form, then reach the pressure limit mid breath and change to volume control until the target volume is reached
 - Adaptive targeting:
-	- For example in pressure regulated volume control mode, the inspiratory pressure is automatically adjusted to achieve an average tidal volume target; this varies from breath to breath adapting to the changing compliance
+	- For example in pressure regulated volume control mode, the inspiratory pressure is automatically adjusted to achieve an average tidal volume target; this varies from breath to breath adapting to the changing compliance (it guarantees a prescribed volume while maintaining a square pressure volume)
 ## Phase Variables

 ### Trigger Variable